adonisjs/v5-docs/content/guides/models/relationships.md

 The Lucid data models have out of box support for working with relationships.
 You have to define the relationships on your models, and Lucid will do all the heavy lifting of constructing the underlying SQL queries.

-## Has one
+## HasOne
-Has one creates a `one-to-one` relationship between two models.
+HasOne creates a `one-to-one` relationship between two models.
 For example, **A user has a profile**.
 The has one relationship needs a foreign key in the related table.

 Following is an example table structure for the has one relationship.
 The `profiles.user_id` is the foreign key and forms the relationship with the `users.id` column.